Bayesian Nonparametric Inference for "Species-sampling" Problems: The number of unseen species

-That is, the discrete functional $\mathfrak{u}_{n,m}$ is the number of hitherto unseen species that would be observed if $m$ additional samples were collected from the same population.
-Similarly to the estimation of the missing mass, the unseen-species problem first appeared in ecology \citep{Fis(43),Goo(56),Cha(84),Cha(92),Bun(93)}, and over the past three decades its importance has grown dramatically in biological sciences.
+namely the number of hitherto unseen (distinct) species that would be observed if $m$ additional samples were collected from the same population.
+As the missing mass, the unseen-species problem first appeared in ecology \citep{Fis(43),Goo(56),Cha(84),Cha(92)}, and over the past three decades its importance has grown in biological and physical sciences.
 In molecular biological data, the unseen-species problem arises in the estimation of the complexity of sequencing libraries \citep{Dal(13),Ion(09)}.
 While in low-complexity libraries a large proportion of the sample is composed by only a small number of unique molecules, high-complexity libraries usually display a large number of molecules, providing more information for a fixed level of sequencing.
-For this reason, high-complexity libraries are often preferred by researchers.
+Hence, high-complexity libraries are often preferred by researchers.
 To evaluate library complexity, the complexity curve, or Species Accumulation Curve (SAC), is defined as the number of additional species that are observed as the sampling effort increases.
 This is the number of unseen species, interpreted as a function of $m$.
-The problem of library complexity estimation plays a crucial role to predict the benefit of additional sequencing, and optimize resource in the planning stages of experiments.
-See \citet[Section]{Den(19)} and references therein.
+The problem of library complexity estimation plays a crucial role to predict the benefit of additional sequencing, and optimize resource in the planning stages of experiments \citep[Section 3]{Den(19)}.